How To Build a Sauna

 Venting

 Indoor saunas will need a venting system installed to provide better airflow circulation.
 The lower vent brings fresh air, and the upper vent releases stale air or steam.
+This is very important if a sauna was not vented properly it can

 Paneling